 Though not all conditions can be treated through minimally invasive surgery, many surgical techniques now employ minimally invasive approaches.
 UC San Diego Health's surgeons are skilled in advanced minimally invasive surgical techniques, including:

 Laparoscopic surgery: A small incision is made in the abdominal wall through which an instrument called a laparoscope is inserted.
 With this method, large pieces of diseased tissue or cancerous or damaged organs can be removed without needing a large incision.
 Learn more about

 Endoscopic surgery: A thin tube with a small camera and a light attached is moved through a surgical opening or body passageway (such as the respiratory tract) to examine the organ or tissue.
 Learn more about

-Robotically assisted surgery: A type of minimally invasive surgery that uses advanced, computer-enhanced technologies, such as the da Vinci surgical system.
+Robotically assisted surgery: This is a type of minimally invasive surgery that uses advanced, computer-enhanced technologies, such as the da Vinci surgical system.
 It is associated with improved patient outcomes and less pain, blood loss, scarring and time to recuperate.
 Learn more about our

 Natural orifice translumenal endoscopic surgery (NOTES): Our team is advancing scarless surgical techniques that involve operating on damaged or diseased organs through natural openings in the body.

-Read an interview with Dr. Santiago Horgam about NOTES.
+Read an interview with Dr. Santiago Horgan about NOTES.